beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 **Secondary Axis:** Skill Likelihood (as a Line with Markers)

-2️⃣ To customize the chart, I removed the lines (skill likelihood), and changed the markers to diamonds.
+2️⃣ To customise the chart, I removed the lines from the secondary axis (skill likelihood) and changed the markers to diamonds.

 ### Analysis: Median salary of top skills